Stuff For Sale

 Ordering Details:$30.00 - Shipping Included (U.S.A., CANADA)

 The Fine Print:For customers using PayPal, click the link above they’ll take it from there.
 For customers who aren’t using PayPal, send us an email to “orders(at)draplin.com” and we’ll get back to you with an address to ship the funds to.
 We accept money orders and cold hard cash, so, get with it, man!
-All orders are shipped out the day they are received.
-Fast, too.
-We spare no expense.
+All orders are shipped out as fast as we can.
+Usually a couple days after the order comes in.
+We ship everything USPS “First Class” rates.
+If you want quicker shipping, contact us and we can ramp it up to USPS Priority, or whatever you need.
+We aim to please!

 International Orders:We cover the shipping in the states and up to Canada, but charge the basics for International orders.
 Before you place the order through our PayPal account, send us an email to “orders(at)draplin.com” and we’ll get you a shipping quote for the goods you are interested in.
 As simple as that!
 Thanks!